All steps completed - you're finished

 ---|---|---|---|

 Location plays a critical role in determining the success of an investment property.
-Here are the top-performing states for DSCR loans based on rental yields and market demand:
+Here are the top-performing states for DSCR loans based on gross rental yield, price appreciation and market demand:

-Pro Tip: Focus on states with higher rental yields and growing housing demand to optimize your DSCR loan strategy.
+💡 Pro Tip: Focus on states with higher rental yields and growing housing demand to optimize your portfolio performance (cash flow, price appreciation).

 Investors often face challenges in securing financing for multiple properties.
 DSCR loans address this by allowing unlimited property financing, provided the DSCR ratio remains favorable.
 Here's how you can leverage this: